-Shor Yoshuv Rabbinical College (SYRC) is accredited by the Association of Advanced Rabbinical and Talmudic Schools (AARTS) and approved to offer an Intermediary Talmudic Degree, a First Talmudic Degree and a Second Talmudic Degree.
+Shor Yoshuv Rabbinical College (SYRC) is accredited by the Association of Advanced Rabbinical and Talmudic Schools (AARTS) and approved to offer an Intermediary Talmudic Degree and a First Talmudic Degree.

-The AARTS Handbook is available upon request by contacting the organization by mail: 2329 Nostrand Ave., M-200, Brooklyn, NY 11210, email: office@aarts-schools.org, or telephone: (212) 363-1991.
+The AARTS Handbook is available upon request by contacting the organization by mail: 2329 Nostrand Ave., M-200, Brooklyn, NY 11210, email: office@aarts.org, or telephone: (212) 363-1991.